denrahydnas/CoverLetterChecker_CL2021/README.md

 ==> allow user to see parsed keyword list or submit existing Cover Letter ==> allow user to add keyword to list if omitted
-==> compare cover letter to keywords in job listing, return match results ==> check cover letter for additional issues, suggest synonyms (use MW API (https://dictionaryapi.com/products/api-collegiate-thesaurus)?)
+==> compare cover letter to keywords in job listing, return match results ==> check cover letter for additional issues, suggest synonyms using PyDictionary

 Features List: